惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 03:08

-An arrest warrant is being sought for violating immigration laws and an investigation is underway “while leaving open various possibilities,” the spokesperson said.
+An arrest warrant is being sought on suspicion of violating immigration laws and an investigation is underway, “while leaving open various possibilities,” the spokesperson said.

-Dong’s arrival in South Korea was first reported by The New York Times.
-His lawyer, Kim Joo-kwang, could not be immediately reached for comment.
+The New York Times first reported Dong’s arrival in South Korea.
+His lawyer, Kim Joo-kwang, could not immediately be reached for comment.

 In a post on X, Chinese Canadian rights activist Sheng Xue called Dong “incredibly tenacious and brave.”